nishantsharma/xml.ai/src/DeepInXML/README.md

 **[Documentation]**

 This is a framework for XML-to-XML (hier2hier) models implemented in [PyTorch](http://pytorch.org).
 The framework has modularized and extensible components for hier2hier models, training and inference, checkpoints, etc.  This is an alpha release.
 We appreciate any kind of feedback or contribution.

 # What's New in 0.0.1

 * Compatible with PyTorch 0.4
-* Added support for pre-trained word embedding

 # Roadmap
 Hier2hier is an upcoming area.
 The goal of this library is facilitating the development of such techniques and applications.
 While constantly improving the quality of code and documentation, we will focus on the following items: